 it all: a career and romantic relationship without having to compromise one or the other.

-“Now hold on a second,” you might be thinking, “They don’t wish to cohabitate ever?”
+“Now hold on a second,” you might be thinking, “They do not wish to cohabitate ever?”
 For the most part, the answer is no. LAT relationships prioritize the need for autonomy in everyday life.
 By living apart, the people in the relationship build intimacy by creating space to share their time intentionally.
 Living with a partner is a big step and can end up putting a lot of pressure on a couple.
 When you live with a significant other, you can kiss your personal space goodbye.
 These are the facts.
 For some, cohabitating is an exercise in deepening the strength and bond of a relationship.
 For the LAT community, time spent in solace adds dimension to the dynamic without having to compromise their independence or personal space.

 Curious to see how the general public relates to the approach of Living Apart Together, I took to Instagram for some polling.
 As a sex and relationship coach, I am passionate about where the mentality of the general public is and where it might be heading in the future.
 Here are the questions I asked: